Deep ecology: Development

 The phrase "Deep Ecology" first appeared in a 1973 article by the Norwegian philosopher Arne Næss.
 Næss referred to "biospherical egalitarianism-in principle", which he explained was "an intuitively clear and obvious value axiom.
-Its restriction to humans is … anthropocentrism with detrimental effects upon the life quality of humans themselves...
+Its restriction to humans is ... anthropocentrism with detrimental effects upon the life quality of humans themselves...
 The attempt to ignore our dependence and to establish a master-slave role has contributed to the alienation of man from himself."
 Næss added that from a deep ecology point of view "the right of all forms [of life] to live is a universal right which cannot be quantified.
 No single species of living being has more of this particular right to live and unfold than any other species".
-As Bron Taylor and Michael Zimmerman have recounted,a key event in the development of deep ecology was the "Rights of Non-Human Nature" conference held at a college in Claremont, California in 1974 [which] drew many of those who would become the intellectual architects of deep ecology.
-These included George Sessions who, like Naess, drew on Spinoza's pantheism, later co-authoring Deep Ecology - [Living as if Nature Mattered] with Bill Devall; Gary Snyder, whose remarkable, Pulitzer prize-winning Turtle Island proclaimed the value of place-based spiritualities, indigenous cultures, and animistic perceptions, ideas that would become central within deep ecology subcultures; and Paul Shepard, who in The Tender Carnivore and the Sacred Game, and subsequent works such as Nature and Madness and Coming Home to the Pleistocene, argued that foraging societies were ecologically superior to and emotionally healthier than agricultur[al societies].
-Shepard and Snyder especially provided a cosmogony that explained humanity's fall from a pristine, nature paradise.
-Also extremely influential was Edward Abbey's Desert Solitaire, which viewed the desert as a sacred place uniquely able to evoke in people a proper, non-anthropocentric understanding of the value of nature.
-By the early 1970s the above figures put in place the intellectual foundations of deep ecology.